About the Safeguarding Adults Board

 It must publish a strategic plan, write an annual report and conduct a safeguarding adult review if an adult with care and support needs dies and abuse or neglect is suspected.

-The SAB Vision and Strategic Plan 2018-2021 was signed off by the SAB Executive at the end of June 2018 following wide consultation with SAB members, and public consultation during the early part of 2018.
+The SAB Vision and Strategic Plan was signed off by the SAB Executive at the end of July 2021 following consultation with SAB members at the Annual General Meeting end of March 2021.